samersultan/sublime-text-2-color-scheme/README.md

 ===================

+Updated version for Sublime Text 3 can be found here: https://github.com/samersultan/sublime-text-3-color-scheme

-Further modified version of [Aaron Holbrook](https://github.com/AaronHolbrook's) changes to the Tubster Color Scheme.
+My modified version of the tubster color scheme for Sublime Text 2

-Here is a screen shot of the moded color scheme (click image for full size):
+*screen shot of the moded color scheme (click image for full size):*